10 Blogging Mistakes Most Bloggers Make

 I’ve been testing many “popular posts” plugins for WordPress.
 I haven’t found the perfect one yet.

-I do use Koko Analytics though and they let you show your most viewed posts as a text widget on WordPress.
+I did use Koko Analytics though and they let you show your most viewed posts as a text widget on WordPress.

 * (CC BY 2.0) Creative Commons image by Ghost of Kuji